callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## Where and when do I think they were born?

-As yet I have seen nothing to tell me where Jacob was born beyond "Russia", which could equate to many countries in existence today.The evidence points to him being born between 1855 and 1858.
+As yet I have seen nothing to tell me where Jacob was born beyond "Russia, Poland", which could equate to many countries in existence today.
+The evidence points to him being born between 1855 and 1858.

 I had originally thought Hannah came from somewhere called [Pershay](https://www.jewishgen.org/belarus/lists/Economic/PERSHSUM.html) near Minsk in Belarus, but that changed near the end of 2020.
 I had started transferring all my genealogy files and information into [Gramps](https://gramps-project.org/blog/).
 I was reading each document to record every piece of information on them, and that's how I came to reject Pershay in favour of [Veisiejai](https://kehilalinks.jewishgen.org/vishey/vishey1.html) in Lithuania.